Xavier Naidoo: Ethos

 Naidoo's music has been claimed to feature a utopian, pan-theistic ideology through which he expressed his own political anxieties and stances.
 Although he explores Christian, Muslim, and Rastafarian modes of living, his work has been asserted to be strongly grounded in Old Testament narratives and apocalyptic sentiments.
 Applying these to situations faced specifically in a "black German" context, Naidoo has called for solutions not from the state, but from cross-cultural spiritual collectives.
 For example, in the lyrics and video for "Seine Straßen", the power of the state in terms of protection and surveillance is said to pale in comparison to higher spiritual powers.

-His lyrics have also featured anti-semitic slurs and homophobic sentiments.
+His lyrics have also featured antisemitic slurs and homophobic sentiments.
 His 2012 song "Wo sind" implied that homosexuals were pedophiles.

 Mixed German and Asian identity

 Although Naidoo does not engage directly with his own mixed German and Asian identity in his music, he was integral to the formation of an Afro-German presence in German popular culture.
 Specifically, his work with Glashaus can be said to have originated a distinctly Afro-German form of R&B, one which addressed the issues faced by black Germans without invoking black Germans specifically.
 Not only did Naidoo experiment with sounds from around the black diaspora, notably working with RZA, but was also a member of Brothers Keepers, an explicitly Afro-German and explicitly political collective.
 As lead singer on "Adriano", one of Brothers Keepers' most well-known songs, he has been seen to stand with the Afro-German collective and setting the tone for their message.